Ivan Bunin: Early life

 Young Bunin's susceptibility and keenness to the nuances of nature were extraordinary.
-"The quality of my vision was such that I've seen all seven of the stars of Pleiades, heard a marmot's whistle a verst away, and could get drunk from the smells of landysh or an old book," he remembered later.
+"The quality of my vision was such that I've seen all seven of the stars of the Pleiades, heard a marmot's whistle a verst away, and could get drunk from the smells of a lily of the valley or an old book," he remembered later.
 Bunin's experiences of rural life had a profound impact on his writing.
 "There, amidst the deep silence of vast fields, among cornfields – or, in winter, huge snowdrifts which were stepping up to our very doorsteps – I spent my childhood which was full of melancholic poetry," Bunin later wrote of his Ozerky days.

 Ivan Bunin's first home tutor was an ex-student named Romashkov, whom he later described as a "positively bizarre character," a wanderer full of fascinating stories, "always thought-provoking even if not altogether comprehensible."
 Later it was university-educated Yuly Bunin (deported home for being a Narodnik activist) who taught his younger brother psychology, philosophy and the social sciences as part of his private, domestic education.
 It was Yuly who encouraged Ivan to read the Russian classics and to write himself.
 Until 1920 Yuly (who once described Ivan as "undeveloped yet gifted and capable of original independent thought") was the latter's closest friend and mentor.
 "I had a passion for painting, which, I think, shows in my writings.
 I wrote both poetry and prose fairly early and my works were also published from an early date," wrote Bunin in his short autobiography.

 By the end of the 1870s, the Bunins, plagued by the gambling habits of the head of the family, had lost most of their wealth.
 In 1881 Ivan was sent to a public school in Yelets, but never completed the course: he was expelled in March 1886 for failing to return to the school after the Christmas holidays due to the family's financial difficulties.